anhkhoakz/anhkhoakz.github.io/content/blog/development=settings.md

 For my big projects I will use the IDEs for the best workflow and less configurations, I will choose the JetBrain's products.

 # Some Alternatives
-I use [pnpm]() instead of npm for better performance.
+I use [pnpm](https://pnpm.io/) instead of npm for better performance, and storage saving.

-If you take privacy seriously, you can have a look at [VSCodium]() to replace VSCode.
+If you take privacy seriously, you can have a look at [VSCodium](https://vscodium.com/) to replace VSCode.
 It's fully open-source with telemetry-disabled by default.

+You can check out [Nix: the package manager](https://nixos.org/download#nix-install-macos), it's more complicated but it's faster.

 ---